310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Tetora %}
 Holy—!
 Man, it sure doesn’t suit you to wear a color that isn’t red, Morisawa-senpai…

-But I guess it’d be too weird to have two reds on stage, so we’ve just gotta make do with this.
+But I guess it’d be too weird to have two Reds on stage, so we’ve just gotta make do with this.
 {% endbubble %}

 {% bubble Chiaki %}